yasindevops/Project-106B-angular-project/README.md

 # PART 1 - Creating a Bucket and Route 53 record for deployment

 ## Section 2: Create Bucket
-- Create a bucket with following properties,
+- Create a bucket with following properties:

 ```text
 Bucket name                 : myangular.<domainname>